simon-isler/asm-codegolf-entry/README.md

 The goal is to minimize the binary size.

+You can submit your solution (the file `main.s`) to http://codegolf.coredump.ch/challenges/asm-compass/

 ## Expected output

 The template for the output is provided in `compass.txt`.
 The program is passed